Esslingen (district)

-Until 15 October 1964 the district's name was written officially as Landkreis Eßlingen.
+Until 15 October 1964, the district's name was officially written as Landkreis Eßlingen.

 History

 The district dates back to the Oberamt Esslingen, which was created when the previously free imperial city of Esslingen am Neckar became part of Württemberg in 1803.
 It was changed several times in the course of history.
-Since 1810 it belonged to the Landvogtei Rothenberg and from 1818 until it was dissolved in 1924 to the Neckarkreis.
+From 1810 to 1818, it belonged to the Landvogtei Rothenberg and from 1818 until it was dissolved in 1924 to the Neckarkreis.
 In 1934 the Oberamt was renamed Kreis Eßlingen and the now termed Landkreis Eßlingen was enlarged by several municipalities of the dissolved Oberamt Stuttgart and the Kreise Schorndorf, Kirchheim unter Teck and Göppingen on 1 October 1938.

 After several changes over the next century, it was converted into a district in 1938.
 Additionally, with the territorial Partition act on 24 April 1938, it was enlarged by adding several municipalities from the neighboring Amtsoberamt Stuttgart, Oberamt Schorndorf, Oberamt Kirchheim and Göppingen.

 On 16 October 1964 the state government allowed the change from the previous spelling to the current Landkreis Esslingen.

 In 1973, the district was merged with the district Nürtingen (without Grafenberg).
 In 1975, two municipalities (Leinfelden and Musberg) from the district Böblingen were added to give the district today's borders.

 Since the completion of the municipality reform the Landkreis Esslingen yet consists of 44 municipalities, amongst them 13 towns and among those, in turn, six Major district towns (Esslingen am Neckar, Filderstadt, Kirchheim unter Teck, Leinfelden-Echterdingen, Nürtingen and Ostfildern).
 The districts largest town is Esslingen am Neckar, the smallest municipality Altdorf near Nürtingen.
 In 1980 German right-wing extremists of the Deutsche Aktionsgruppen committed a bomb attack on the administrative district office and the district administrators house.